adobe/react-spectrum/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Included link to corresponding [Issue](https://github.com/adobe-private/react-spectrum-v3/issues).
 - [ ] Added/updated unit tests and storybook for this change (for new code or code which already has tests).
 - [ ] Filled out test instructions.
-- [ ] Updated documentation (if it already exist for this component).
+- [ ] Updated documentation (if it already exists for this component).
-- [ ] Looked at the Accessibility Standard for this feature.
+- [ ] Looked at the Accessibility Practices for this feature - [Aria Practices](https://www.w3.org/TR/wai-aria-practices-1.1/)

 ## 📝 Test Instructions: